rlabrecque/Steamworks.NET/README.md

 Steamworks.NET
 =======

-_Steamworks.NET_ is a C# Wrapper for Valve's Steamworks API, it is intended for use with Unity.
+_Steamworks.NET_ is a C# Wrapper for Valve's Steamworks API, it can be used either with Unity or your C# based Application.
 This project relies on dynamic libraries created by [CSteamworks](https://github.com/rlabrecque/CSteamworks).
 (Prebuilt and included for ease of use)

 _Steamworks.NET_ was designed to be as close as possible to the original C++ API, as such the documentation provided from Valve largely covers usage of _Steamworks.NET_.
 Niceties and C# Idioms can be easily implemented on top of _Steamworks.NET_.

 The included CSteamworks.dll was built with VS2010, and as such requires [Microsoft Visual C++ 2010 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=5555).
 You must also ship this to customers via Installation -> Installers on the Steam Partner Website.

-_Steamworks.NET_ currently supports Steamworks SDK 1.28.
+_Steamworks.NET_ currently supports Windows, OSX, and Linux in both 32 and 64bit varieties (where available.)
+Currently building against Steamworks SDK 1.28.

 * Author: [Riley Labrecque](https://github.com/rlabrecque)
 * License: [MIT](http://www.opensource.org/licenses/mit-license.php)